Our economy is rigged in favour of a wealthy elite. We need a new approach: an economics for the many.

 Just as Benn once did, this language plainly breaks from the technocratic mindsets of such Old Labour figures as Herbert Morrison, Anthony Crosland, or Hugh Gaitskell and the corporatist proclivities of Harold Wilson or James Callaghan.
 McDonnell has himself sought to distance Labour’s emergent economic thinking from its past experiences in government, saying in a 2016 lecture:

-The old, Morrisonian model of nationalization centralized too much power in a few hands in Whitehall.
-It had much in common with the new model of multinational corporations, in which power is centralized in a few hands in Silicon Valley, or the City of London.
-It won’t work in a world in which technological change is providing opportunities to decentralize power.
+The old, Morrisonian model of nationalisation centralised too much power in a few hands in Whitehall.
+It had much in common with the new model of multinational corporations, in which power is centralised in a few hands in Silicon Valley, or the City of London.
+It won’t work in a world in which technological change is providing opportunities to decentralise power.
 We cannot turn the clock back to 1945 either.

 Whatever its challenges, this is a Left both steeped in classical socialist values and consciously concerned with the practical problems faced by modern economies and the ordinary people who inhabit them: the worsening climate crisis, the tyranny of multinational firms, the global epidemic of tax avoidance; the advent of new surveillance and information technologies and the more menacing forms of exploitation and monopoly they have enabled.

 While the future of Labour’s right and the ossified consensus it still champions remains uncertain, and the Conservative Party reels through the chaos of Brexit negotiations, the Labour left is discovering a coherence and a sense of militant purpose that might be called “socialist realism.”
 It is neither the utopianism of the early and mid-twentieth century nor the more austere capitalist realism of the Blairites who, in the 1990s, identified the path of least resistance and sold it as a bold and revolutionary, though ultimately inevitable, course.